 Age UK has also produced a new guide about coronavirus (COVID-19) that includes information about the symptoms of the virus, how you can reduce the risk of catching the virus and spreading it to others, and how you can continue to look after yourself and others.
 It includes a useful organisations section with helpful signposts to other sources of specialist information.

 Older People's Benefits Service

-The Age UK Solihull Older People's Benefits Service provides older people with clear helpful advice and practical assistance to maximise their income and entitlements, focusing on Attendance Allowance.
-This service is provided by highly trained staff and volunteers who can support you in a location to suit your needs.
+The Age UK Solihull Older People's Benefits Service provides older people with clear helpful advice and practical assistance to maximise their income and entitlements.
+This service is provided by highly trained staff and volunteers who can support you to understand your entitlement and complete the relevant forms, in a location to suit your needs.